trenki2/trenki2.github.io/_drafts/writing-my-own-backtester.md

 I decided to write my own backtesting and live trading system for Interactive Brokers to replace Zorro.
 With Zorro I was having serious issues while live trading, I noticed that trade execution is wrong.
-With Zorro I stumbled over too many bugs, so I don't trust the software any longer.
-I regret that I bought the sponsored Edition.
+I stumbled over too many bugs, so I don't trust Zorro any longer, that is why it needs to be replaced.

 <!-- more -->